Mobile Phone Driving Offences - What to Do If You Are Caught on Your Phone While Driving

 The fine someone can receive for driving a smaller vehicle can be to up to £1,000, while the fine can increase to £2,500 if the driver is operating a goods vehicle that has been adapted to carry more than eight passengers.

-A mobile phone driving offence, also referred to as a CU80 driving offence, could also lead to a discretionary driving ban.
+A mobile phone driving offence, also known as a CU80 driving offence, could also result in a discretionary driving ban.

-If you have passed your driving test within two years of being found guilty of using a mobile phone while driving, you will lose your license.
+You will lose your license if you have passed your driving test within two years of being found guilty of using a mobile phone while driving.

 Why choose our mobile phone driving offence solicitors?